AnniRanok/FutureData-AI-Agent-Prototype/README.md

 ## Status

-This project is currently in a **research / prototype stage**.
+This project is in a **research / prototype stage** and developed for exploratory AI + financial

-It is intended for:
-- Proof-of-concept validation
-- Internal experimentation
-- Demonstration of AI-assisted financial analytics workflows

 ## Tech Stack